-- A 100Ah battery can deliver 100 amps for 1 hour or 10 amps for 10 hours.
+- A 100Ah battery will supply 100 amps for 1 hour or 10 amps for 10 hours.

-Connection Types: Parallel vs. Series
+Connection Types: Parallel vs Series

 - Use Case: Extend runtime for 12V systems.